stevesaliman/gradle-properties-plugin/README.md

 file of the project so that develpers' local configurations don't interfere with each other.

-5. The gradle.properties file in the user's ${gradleUserHomeDir}/.gradle
+5. The gradle.properties file in the user's ${gradleUserHomeDir}
 directory.
 Properties in this file are generally things that span projects, or shouldn't be checked into a repository, such as user credentials, etc.